carterTsai95/XcodeShortcut/README.md

 	- Prerequisite: The functon need to be highlighted.
 	- (⌃ Control) + 1 -> Move to caller tab

+I often using this shortcut while knee-deep in a gaint codebase for some complicate function or busniness logic.
+Instead of manually combing through the project to discover its various callers, with a this shortcut, I can seamlessly navigate to the caller tab.
+And gain a deeper understanding of the project's architecture.

 3. **Show document items**
 	- (⌃ Control) + 6